 - Seek out informational interviews with ASK mentors.
 You can find many online examples of informational interview questions to ask, such as Quintessential Careers.

 - Write down your responses to sample interview questions (answer 2 questions a week).
 You can find many online examples of interview questions based on industry and interview question type.
 For starters, you could try this list of behavioral interview questions.
 Answering interview questions early on can help you to see the gaps in your skills and experiences before you graduate, so that you can start to work on improving in those areas before you graduate.

 - Prepare for the employment selection process through practice interviews with ASK mentors and InterviewStream.

-- Make sure you've completed steps 1 and 2 of the Career Roadmap, so that you're able to work on step 3 this year.
+- Make sure you've completed steps 1 and 2 of the Career Roadmap, so that you're able to work on step 3, third year.